|

 suggestions.

-Notwithstanding my little wish-list, I’d like to thank ARRL and the DXCC desk for making this facility
+Notwithstanding my little wish-list, I am very grateful to ARRL and the DXCC Desk for making this

 Thanks!